-Using butter, mayonnaise or petroleum jelly will only cause further injury because they contain substances that enclose more heat when applied to skin.
+Using butter, mayonnaise or petroleum jelly will only cause further injury because they contain substances that enclose more heat when applied to the skin.
 You can either flush or submerge the burned area with cool water to minimize pain sensation and stop the heating process.
-If the victim has too many blisters or gained third degree burns, immediate medical attention is necessary.
+If the victim has too many blisters or gained third-degree burns, immediate medical attention is necessary.

-Fallacy: Apply tourniquet above the area of injury.
+6. Fallacy: Apply tourniquet above a bleeding extremity.

 Fact: Pad the bleeding area with numerous layers of gauze pads and seek medical attention especially if the injury is caused by animal bites.

-Fallacy: Move an unconscious victim from the area of accident.
+7. Fallacy: Move an unconscious victim from the area of the car accident.